NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - State flags better match the animation
     - Ends earlier
     - Can be grabbed
-    - Damage increase: 14 > 16
-    - Faster recovery on hit or block only
+    - Speed up only on hit
 - 4A
     - Counter window improved
     - Doesn't slide backwards when guarding